Difference Between FPGA and Microcontroller and Microprocessor

 A microcontroller is also called a small computer on a single IC chip.
 It contains single or multiple processor cores with memory and programmable peripherals.
 The idea behind the design of microcontrollers is their application in the embedded form.

 A microprocessor is also a single-chip computer processor with data processing control and logic.
-The functions performed by the central processing unit are managed by the microprocessor.
-It contains arithmetic, logic, and controlled circuitry to perform the required tasks.
+The microprocessor manages the functions performed by the central processing unit.
+It contains arithmetic, logic, and control circuitry to perform the required tasks.

 Comparison Table